A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Main Attractions: Bhadra Fort, Adalaj Vav, Sabarmati Ashram, Teen Darwaza

 Best time to visit: October to March

 Ahmedabad was established by Sultan Ahmed Shah in 1411 AD.
 There is an interesting story behind the establishment of this city by the Sultan.
-He once saw a rabbit trying to attack his hunter dog and realized that if the rabbits of this place were so brave then the people her would be among the bravest.
-During his rule he built several wonderful monuments, mosques, pavilions and mausoleums here.
+He once saw a rabbit trying to attack his hunter dog and realized that if the rabbits of this place were so brave then the people here would be among the bravest.
+During his rule, he built several wonderful monuments, mosques, pavilions and mausoleums here.

 Established in the year 1917 AD on the banks of river Sabarmati, the ashram is also known as Gandhi Ashram.
 At one point of time Gandhiji himself lived here and led the Dandi March for the freedom struggle of India.
-The March was against the salt laws imposes by the British Government.
+The March was against the salt laws imposed by the British Government.
 Satyagrah of the Ahmedabad Textile Mill workers was the first campaign launched here.
 This ashram has played an important role in the freedom struggle of India.
 Tourists from far and wide come here to pay homage to Gandhiji.

 This majestic fort was built in 1411 AD by Sultan Ahmed Shah.
 It has several wonderful buildings and the beautiful Nagina Bagh within its complex.
 The fort got its name from the Hindu Goddess Bhadra Kali.
-Hence the fort also houses a temple dedicated to the goddess.
+Hence, the fort also houses a temple dedicated to the goddess.

 Famous for its architectural beauty, this mosque was built in yellow sandstone in the year 1423.
 It reflects an arresting example of Indo Saracenic architecture.
 It combines both Hindu and Mughal architectural styles.